Review: Toxic masculinity in a sitcom package in 'Shaft'

 Not exactly.

-Director Tim Story and writers Kenya Barris and Alex Barnow made the pretty curious and unforgivable choice to imbue this story not just with a generational divide, but with all the antiquated and offensive worldviews from the "good old days" that they could fit in to two hours.
+Director Tim Story and writers Alex Barnow and Kenya Barris made the pretty curious and unforgivable choice to imbue this story not just with a generational divide, but with all the antiquated and offensive worldviews from the "good old days" that they could fit in to two hours.

 Early on there's a throwaway joke about an FBI boss having a transgender kid (the things he has to deal with!).
 It goes by quickly enough that it MIGHT BE forgotten, but then come the gay panic jokes — a lot of them — and the misogynistic jokes (because what women really want is a man who tells them what they want and never apologizes).
 As if that all wasn't enough to sour what could have been a simply joyful experience, they also manage to get an extended fat-shaming joke in before the final showdown.